GDSCASIET/30daysofgooglecloud-asiet/README.md

 # 30daysleaderboard

+#Hacktoberfest - Please don't make changes in readme file.
+Only improvement in the project will be accepted.

 Update - Now if you run this script it will tell you how many students got atleast 1 skill badge, how many completed atleast 1 track etc